 > Home Page > State Associations > SA > About Us > Current Board

-Chris is an appointed board member until August 2018
+Garth is an elected board member until August 2019

-Anna is an elected board member until September 2018
+Andrew is an elected board member until August 2019

 Jeremy Leach joined the Triathlon SA board in September 2014.
 He has competed in triathlons since 2010 with a focus on 70.3 and Ironman distance races, after wanting to complete one ironman.